If you are thinking about placing your baby for adoption:

 Frequently Asked Questions

-Adoption is not a choice any woman makes lightly.
+Considering adoption for your baby is not a choice any woman makes lightly.
 However, when you have an unplanned pregnancy, adoption can certainly be a wonderful option for you and your unborn child.
 Adoption no longer carries the stigma it once did.
 Many birth parents have wonderful, open relationships with their birth children and the adoptive parents as the child is growing up.

 We have a caring staff of licensed social workers who will walk you through every step of the process.
 We are here to listen and we are not here to judge.
 Adoption is a very big decision.
 We understand that and want to help you choose what is right for you and your unborn baby; whatever that may be.